bitwiseworks/cmake-os2/Help/dev/testing.rst

 platforms working.

-The `CMake Dashboard Scripts Repository`_ provides CTest scripts to drive nightly, continous, and experimental testing of CMake.
+The `CMake Dashboard Scripts Repository`_ provides CTest scripts to drive nightly, continuous, and experimental testing of CMake.
 Use the following commands to set up a new integration testing client:

 .. code-block:: console